 All in all, there’s a surprising amount to think about, even for a supposedly ‘easy’ anagram clue.
-If you’ve enjoyed learning more about cryptic crosswords in this blog article (and any of the other articles we have written before – see links below) please give us vital feedback by taking part in this brief survey.
-Your replies will be really helpful in helping to establish the impact of our research for a Government-led academic review – and it should only take 10 minutes.
-Many thanks!
+If you’ve enjoyed learning more about cryptic crosswords in this blog article, do dip into any of the other articles we have written before – see links below).
+You can also click on the ‘cryptic crossword’ category in the right hand panel of the home page.

 Links to our other blogs on cryptic crosswords: